oracle-livelabs/adb/shared/adb-load-analyze-workshop/load-analyze-json/load-analyze-json.md

 ## Introduction

-Load movie data that is stored in JSON format into an Autonomous Database collection.
+Load movie data that is stored in JSON format into an Autonomous AI Database collection.
 After loading the collection using the API, you will then analyze movie data using Oracle JSON functions.

 Estimated Time: 10 minutes